AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/annotations/index.md

 ## Create an annotation

 You can create annotations using `POST` API calls.
-The following fields are required:
+The following fields are required within a JSON body attached to the API call:

 * **`name`**: The name of the annotation.
 * **`rsid`**: The report suite ID for the annotation.